-2.1 Digital resilience in Ottawa: Luck, legacy and local leadership2
+Digital resilience in Ottawa: Luck, legacy and local leadership2

 Ottawa has had a longstanding global presence in the ICT sector.
 The CDO study of Ottawa interrogated how Ottawa's digital economy has remained globally relevant during a period of technological change and the demise of one of Canada's leading technology firms, Nortel.
-Today, Ottawa's the digital sector has world class capabilities in Software Defined Networking (SDN), a critical underlying technology that supports the demands generated by cloud computing applications, large data centres, and fifth generation wireless technologies (5G).
-Because of this concentration of specialized expertise, all of the largest global technology players have established a local research presence, including Nokia, Ericcson, Huawei, Juniper Networks, Cisco Systems, alongside existing Canadian firms, QNX (Blackberry) and Mitel.
+Today, Ottawa's digital sector has world class capabilities in Software Defined Networking (SDN), a critical underlying technology that supports the demands generated by cloud computing applications, large data centres, and fifth generation wireless technologies (5G).
+Because of this concentration of specialized expertise, global technology players have established a local research presence, including Nokia, Ericcson, Huawei, Juniper Networks, Cisco Systems, alongside existing Canadian firms, QNX (Blackberry) and Wesley Clover.

-CDO's research reveals that these foreign investments and location decisions were made possible due to the legacy of Nortel, which itself has roots in federal research labs operated by the National Research Council.
-Over a sustained period of time and with government support through programs like the SR&ED, Nortel developed expertise related to SDN.
-In the wake of Nortel's closure, global firms were quick to acquire Nortel's R&D talent, patent holdings, and business units related to SDN.
+Our research reveals that these investments and location decisions were made possible due to the legacy of Nortel, which itself was originally attracted to Ottawa by the presence of federal research labs, including the Communications Research Centre and the National Research Council.
+Over a sustained period of time and with government support through programs like the federal SR&ED, Nortel developed expertise related to SDN.
+In the wake of Nortel's closure, global firms were quick to acquire Nortel's R&D talent, patent holdings, and business units related to this critical enabling digital technology.

-Public investments and support were also critical in securing these multinationals, both directly, through provincial subsidies, and indirectly, through the actions of local leaders.
-A series of local initiatives, including the Centre of Excellence for Next Generation Networks (CENGN) and Wesley Clover, L-Spark and Alacrity, have created further opportunities for local firms and have facilitated collaboration amongst the multinational firms, embedding them within the innovation ecosystem and the region.
-Overall, the study emphasizes the important (and sometimes hidden) role that government plays in supporting, upgrading and maintaining the dynamism of local innovation systems.
+Public investments and support were also critical in securing the local presence of these multinationals, both directly, through provincial subsidies, and indirectly, through the actions of local leaders.
+A series of local initiatives, including the Centre of Excellence for Next Generation Networks (CENGN) and Wesley Clover's L-Spark and Alacrity, have created further opportunities for local firms and have facilitated collaboration amongst the multinational firms, embedding them within the innovation ecosystem and the region.
+Overall, the study emphasizes the important (and sometimes hidden) role that governments play in supporting, upgrading and maintaining the dynamism of local innovation systems.

-2.2 Digital industries in Montreal: Building a local common3
+Digital industries in Montreal: Building a local common3

 In Montreal, researchers explored the local dynamics of digital eco-systems.
-They examined the economic, technological and societal factors driving the creation of innovative and competitive digital ecosystems, as well as evaluating the extent to which policy measures can influence the sustained ability of cities and region to attract and generate talent, capital and knowledge.
-The study focused on the case of the video game industry in Montreal, where there is an intricate interplay between formal actors (firms, research institutions, etc.) and informal actors and spaces (diverse communities, collectives, geek cultures, etc.).
-The study finds that firms and other formal institutions feed into and benefit from the creation and maintenance of common goods, including a collective commons where experimentation, random encounters and other interactions facilitates the high levels of innovation and creativity necessary for success in the for-profit video game industry.
+They examined the economic, technological and societal factors driving the creation of innovative and competitive digital ecosystems, as well as evaluating the extent to which policy measures can influence the sustained ability of cities and regions to attract and generate talent, capital and knowledge.
+The research focused on the case of the video game industry in Montreal, where there is an intricate interplay between formal actors (e.g. firms, research institutions, etc.) and informal actors and spaces (e.g. diverse communities, collectives, geek cultures).
+The study finds that firms and other formal institutions feed into and benefit from the creation and maintenance of common goods, including a collective commons where experimentation, random encounters and other interactions facilitate the high levels of innovation and creativity necessary for success in the for-profit video game industry.
 These local commons are the product - directly and indirectly - of long-term investment and participation by formal private sector companies, informal groups and public authorities.

-2.3 Entrepreneurs and the evolution of Toronto's ICT cluster4
+Entrepreneurs and the evolution of Toronto's ICT cluster4